The following advice is a general guide only and does not replace the advice of a doctor trained in travel medicine.

 Giardiasis is relatively common.
 Symptoms include nausea, bloating, excess gas, fatigue and intermittent diarrhoea.
 The treatment of choice is Tinidazole, with Metronidazole being a second option.

 Pregnant women should receive specialised advice before travelling.
-The ideal time to travel is between 16 and 28 weeks, when the risk of pregnancy-related problems is at its lowest and pregnant women generally feel their best.
-During the first trimester there is a risk of miscarriage and in the third trimester complications – such as premature labour and high blood pressure – are possible.
 It's wise to travel with a companion.
 Always carry a list of quality medical facilities available at your destination and ensure that you continue your standard antenatal care at these facilities.
 Avoid rural travel in areas with poor transport and medical facilities.
 Most of all, ensure that your travel insurance covers all pregnancy-related possibilities, including premature labour.

 Malaria is a high-risk disease in pregnancy.
 WHO recommends that pregnant women do not travel to areas with Chloroquine-resistant malaria.
 None of the more effective antimalarial drugs are completely safe in pregnancy.